sinch/ios-proximity-tutorial/readme.md

 	@end

 ```
-It’s good practice to run the code in the iOS simulator after each new feature is added to ensure you don’t have any bugs in the code.
-It’s much easier to track them after you’ve added a new feature or you could end up finishing a project and spending a great deal of time looking for the bugs!
+It’s good practice to run the code in the iOS simulator after each new feature has been added to ensure you don’t have any bugs in the code.
+It’s much easier to track them after you’ve added each new feature instead of trying to track them when you've finishing a project.

-After testing this you will already recognise a small issue, although there’s nothing wrong with the code you will see that there is no way to dismiss the keyboard when attempting to press the login/signup buttons and the buttons aren't visible unless they keyboard is dismissed.
+After testing this you will already recognise a small issue, although there’s nothing wrong with the code you will see that there is no way to dismiss the keyboard when attempting to press the login/signup buttons and the buttons aren't visible unless the keyboard is dismissed.
 It’s pretty simple to fix this, keep in mind that simple problems like this can make or a break an app!

 Add this method into both the loginViewController and signupViewController implementation files.
 ```objective-c